veixq9/UfO/README.md

 </a>

-** link to discussion of charity-control-systems of biopolitical state-machines goes here **
+** link to discussion of charity-control-systems of biopolitical trickle-piss-crucifix-economy of control-state-machines goes here together with pictures of rabies infected EZB-crime laundering machine and færændly pisstitmother carrot re-warded ordnungs-next **

 # proposals for forks and branches
 ## names